mulka/ploverwiki/Installation-Guide.md

 Plover is set up!
 You can run Plover like you would any other application.

+> **Note**: Other "keyboard helper"-type applications (e.g. Karabiner Elements and text expanders) may interfere with Plover.

 --------------------

 ### Install Plover on Linux